 What Makes UOB YOLO Card Stand Out

-UOB YOLO Card is an excellent cashback option for frequent online shoppers and millennials with a social lifestyle.
-Cardholders earn 8% cashback on Grab rides, dining, and entertainment over the weekend (which is one of the highest in the market), 3% during the week, 3% cashback on online fashion and travel spend, and 0.3% on general retail.
-Consumers who book on select partner sites like Expedia can even earn up to 13% cashback on online travel spend.
-UOB YOLO Card also offers frequent promotions with additional cashback for select expenditures, such as for all online purchases.
+UOB YOLO Card is an excellent cashback option for frequent online shoppers and young adults with a social lifestyle.
+Cardholders earn 8% cashback on Grab, dining, entertainment, and hotels & land packages booked via UOB Travel on weekends (which is one of the highest in the market) and 3% for such spend during the week.
+Consumers earn 3% cashback on online fashion and other online travel spend all days of the week, plus 0.3% on general retail.
+Those who book on select partner sites like Expedia can further boost savings on online travel spend, while socialites can take advantage of local restaurant, club and cinema discounts.

 |Spend Category||Rewards Rate|